heracliteanflux/systems/mdadm/iteration_1/README.md

 Thank you for your purchase!"

-#### The implementation
+### The implementation

 After you finish your onboarding session and enjoyed a free lunch with your new colleagues, you receive the following email from the team manager.

 "Welcome to the team!
 Here's your first task.
 You will work on integrating the JBOD into our existing storage system.
 For the next week or so, you will implement one of the functionalities of the `mdadm` Linux utility, which is an acronym for "multiple disk and device administration": a tool for doing cool tricks with multiple disks!
-In particular, you will implement a linear device.
+In particular, you will implement a ***linear device***.
 A linear device makes multiple disks appear as one large disk to the operating system.
-In our case, we will make $16$ $64 \\,\\,\\text{KB}$-disks appear as one $4 \\,\\,\\text{MB}$-disk to the operating system.
+In our case, we will make $16$ $64 \\,\\,\\text{KB}$ disks appear as one $1 \\,\\,\\text{MB}$ disk to the operating system.
 Described below is the specific functionality that must be implemented.

-File `jbod.h`:
+#### File `jbod.h`:

 ```h
 // enter the correct values for the following macros